idontwannachooseanotherusername/KrassesWebprojekt/README.md

 # Webproject - MindBreaker

 ## Mindbreaker
 MindBreaker is a website for solving and creating challenges/riddles and gaining points in doing so.
-It features
+It features:
- - A simple login system
+ - A simple reqister/login system
- - Profile editing with cutom images and banner
+ - Profile editing with custom images and banner
  - Challenge Creator/Editor
- - Challenges have tags, difficultylevels and categories by which tey can be sorted
+ - Challenges have tags, difficultylevels and categories by which they can be sorted
  - A simple pointsystem that rewards users for solving and creating challenges

 ## Be careful